apollographql/apollo-cache-persist/docs/faq.md

 resolve once the cache has been restored, which you can await before rendering your app.

-This library, like Apollo Client, is framework agnostic; however, since many people have asked, here's an example of how to handle this in React.
+This library, like Apollo Client, is framework-agnostic; however, since many people have asked, here's an example of how to handle this in React.
 PRs with examples from other frameworks are welcome.

-You can find all examples in the [examples](./examples/) directory.
+You can find all examples in the [examples](./../examples) directory.

 ## React Using Hooks